-We’re happy to announce that our new book, Introduction to Disciplined Agile Delivery: A Small Team’s Journey from Scrum to Continuous Delivery, is now available.
-The 102 page book sells for $16.99 US for the paperback edition and $9.99 US for the Kindle edition.
+We’re happy to announce that our new book, Introduction to Disciplined Agile Delivery 2nd Edition: A Small Team’s Journey from Scrum to Disciplined DevOps, is now available.
+The 111 page book sells for $9.99 US for the paperback edition and $3.99 US for the Kindle edition.

 Here’s an overview of what each chapter covers: